emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 The following SMS commands need to be send:

 ```
-setparam 0917 1 // enable romaing in all networks as defined in the next SMS
+setparam 0917 1 // enables roaming in all networks as defined in the following SMS
-setparam 0020 <MNC> // MNC is the mobile network code on which the device shall roam
+setparam 0020 <MNC> // Mobile network code (MNC) that the device will roam on
 setparam 0021 <MNC>
 ....
 setparam 0099 <MNC>